Lobster Mac and Cheese Casserole

 I get my large metal mixing bowl and dump the elbow macaroni into it.
 I pour on the lobster cream sauce and mix it all together.

-Time to pour the lobster macaroni and cheese into the mixing bowl.
+Time to pour the pasta mixture into the baking dish.

 Time to add the remaining gruyere cheese to top of this lobsty roni party I have going on.
 I also sprinkle some little bread crumbs on top.